Bud Rot in Weed: What It is and How to Avoid It

 Bud rot, a term that brings chills to cannabis cultivators and enthusiasts alike, is a destructive mold that preys upon the buds of the cannabis plant.
 Bud rot is more than just a superficial issue; it’s a mold that has serious implications for the health of the cannabis plant and its consumers.

 The primary and most well-known culprit of bud rot is the fungal pathogen Botrytis cinerea.1 Additionally, Fusarium species can also have a devastating impact on cannabis buds.
-In fact, these inflorescence-infecting pathogens are notorious for the destruction they inflict, causing losses of up to 20% on crops and potentially even more post-harvest.
+These inflorescence-infecting pathogens are notorious for the destruction they inflict, causing losses of up to 20% on crops and potentially even more post-harvest.

 The danger doesn't end here; other fungi, such as Penicillium and Golovinomyces species, also colonize and damage the foliar and flower tissues.
 Furthermore, recently identified culprits like Diaporthe and Sclerotinia species have also been observed to cause bud rot.
 These fungi have an insidious nature, producing vast amounts of spores to ensure their spread and dominance.2

-When bud rot sets in, it starts rotting the plant tissue, leading to a slow decay.
-The affected buds turn mushy, discolored, and are eventually swathed in a moldy exterior.
+When bud rot sets in, it starts rotting the plant tissue, leading to slow decay.
+The affected buds turn mushy and discolored, eventually swathed in a moldy exterior.
 Primary signs of bud rot include a damp feel to the buds, a distinct off-putting odor, and patches of dark, necrotic tissue.

 The dense interiors of the larger, tightly packed buds, with their elevated humidity levels, are prime targets for these pathogens.
 The fungi thrive in these conditions, multiplying and spreading rapidly.

 A common concern among consumers is the safety of dried and cured cannabis.
-If the cannabis was infected pre-harvest, traces of bud rot might persist even after the drying and curing process.
+If the cannabis was infected pre-harvest, traces of bud rot might persist even after drying and curing.
 Though these processes can stall its progression, they don't guarantee complete eradication of the mold, making it crucial for dispensaries and users to be vigilant.

 Another pressing concern is whether bud rot affects the potency of cannabis.
 As these fungi consume plant tissue and stress the plant, they obliterate the trichomes, which house the cannabinoids.
-Consequently, the bud loses its potency and desired effects, making it not just unsightly but also less effective.
+Consequently, the bud loses its potency and desired effects, making it unsightly and less effective.

 What Does Bud Rot Look Like?